 Campus Safety & Security

 Each year, the Annual Security Report is prepared and disseminated by the Director of Information Technology & Campus Security.
 An email notification is sent to all enrolled students, faculty and staff providing the website link to access this report.
-Copies of this report may be obtained from the Director of Information Technology & Campus Security or the Vice President.
+Copies of this report may be obtained from the Director of Information Technology & Campus Security or the Vice President of Services & Operations.
 Prospective employees and students are notified of the location of this information and may access this from the website or by request to the Director of Information Technology & Campus Security.

 These policies are published as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and amendments as provided in the Higher Education Opportunity Act (Public Law 110-315).
 All statistics and policies/procedures are updated and distributed as required by the Act.